 I think one of the things that we really need to keep doing with each other is just be very nice to each other.
 We need to be kinder to each other.
 We need to go, “Wow, you're in a tough situation.
 So how can I help?
 How can we figure out how to get us some help?”
 And I think when we do that, the community will be better.

-The dumbest question you can ask your children
+The question NOT to you can ask your children

 About bringing the concept of regulation into the corporate world

 I have to say though there's a lot of promise about bringing these concepts (regulate, relate, reason) into corporate environments and into the workplace.
 Because for the corporation, the most valuable resource of any organization is the people.
 And the most valuable part of those people is their cortex.
 That's the part of them that can be creative, productive, and most social.
 All the things that you want in the workplace are going to be cortically mediated.
 And so, it's in the best interest of the corporation to have a lot of open cortexes.
 And so once you teach people about this, then corporate environments change, and they create a more regulating, respectful environment.
 When we go to workplaces or organizational environments that begin to appreciate this, they make changes that lead to monetary bottom line improvements, and that, you know in a corporate environment, that helps something stick.